matnsc/StudyTimer/README.md

 ## Pomodoro Technique

-For information about the Pomodoro Technique, visit the creator's official page: https://francescocirillo.com/products/the-pomodoro-technique#info
+For information about the Pomodoro Technique, visit the official page: https://www.pomodorotechnique.com/what-is-the-pomodoro-technique.php

 ## Features